 The point here is that clarity and color have nothing to do with light return.
 A diamond with higher color rating (e.g a D diamond) doesn’t make it sparkle more than a lower color diamond (e.g. an H diamond) with all other things being equal.
 It is cut quality that determines how much sparkle a diamond has.

-Having reviewed 100s of jewelry stores and retailers for their products, I would have to say that Shane Company takes the cake for having the worse quality control and standards for a line of diamonds that were supposedly marketed to have higher standards than excellent/ideal cut grades.
+Having reviewed 100s of jewelry stores and retailers for their products, I would have to say that Shane Company takes the cake for having the worst quality control and standards for a line of diamonds that were supposedly marketed to have higher standards than excellent/ideal cut grades.

 Shane Co offers a full refund policy for items purchased within a 60 days period and this is pretty generous by industry standards.
 Domestic shipping costs in the US are also covered by the company if you choose to return your item by mail.